 How do VT Markets and FXPrimus differ in terms of minimum deposit?
 What about average spreads and funding options?

-VT Markets requires a minimum deposit of $200, while FXPrimus requires a minimum deposit of $100.
-From our testing we found VT Markets offers spreads of 1.2 (September 2021), while FXPrimus offers spreads of N/A. Both VT Markets and FXPrimus offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits., neither have PayPal (Deposit/Withdraw)
+VT Markets requires a minimum deposit of $100, while FXPrimus requires a minimum deposit of $100.
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both VT Markets and FXPrimus offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits.
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, VT Markets or FXPrimus?
+Which broker offers more tradeable asset classes, VT Markets or FXPrimus?

 Can I trade cryptocurrency with VT Markets or FXPrimus?